This post was last updated on January 28th, 2022 at 04:28 pm

-Eat fresh fish: fish in Lisbon costs less than meet.
+Eat fresh fish: fish in Lisbon costs less than meat.
 If you have one day free you should visit the fairytale city of Sintra: read my article about Sintra here.

-Drink also some “ginjinha”, a Portuguese liquor made of cherries and learn at least one word in Portuguese.
-I advice “saudades”, it’s a word that you cannot translate it into English and it means an emotional state of melancholy.
+Drink also some “ginjinha”, a Portuguese liquor made of cherries, and learn at least one word in Portuguese.
+I advise “Saudades”, it’s a word that you cannot translate into English and it means an emotional state of melancholy.